isomerpages/moe-bedoksouthsec/_ndlp/Uninstallation of Device Management Application (DMA) (For 2022 Graduating Students Only).md

 *   The <b>Student iCON</b> will <b>cease to operate after 29 December 2022</b>.
 *   Perform the back-up using the guide [here](/files/iCON_Google%20Takeout_Guide_for_Students%20rev%20for%202022.pdf).

+<u><b>4\.
+Technical Support</b></u>

+Should you require technical assistance, proceed to the General Office between 20-28 December 2022 (office hours only), to acquire assistance from our ICT Associate Manager, Mr Choo Meng Kwang.

+If you find that the DMA has not been uninstalled properly, please contact bsss@moe.edu.sg.